Why do you call yourself a coach, not a tutor?

 Do you tutor face to face or online?

+I tutor exclusively online.
 Most students are now comfortable with, and actually prefer, an online experience because it is less time consuming and fits better with their schedule.
-I know how to make the session into a conversation, which most students enjoy.
+Also, it is easier for me to provide writing feedback in real time through Google Docs.

-Why choose you instead of a well-known tutoring company like Oxford or Kumon?
+Why choose you for Language Arts assistance instead of a well-known tutoring company like Oxford or Kumon?

-First of all, most tutors who work for large commercial tutoring services have far less educational background and experience with addressing reading and writing issues than I do.
-Some are not even qualified teachers.
+Most tutors who work for large commercial tutoring services have far less educational background and experience with addressing reading and writing issues than I do.
+Some are not qualified teachers.
 Also, tutors in these large companies often stick to an ” in the box” approach, or a standardized program.
 They may deal with students in groups, not as individuals.

-Your teen is the only person I focus on during the hour I spend with them.
+Your young person is the only person I focus on during the time I spend with them.
 I completely devote my attention to their current needs, and prepare materials that match what is happening in their classroom and how they learn.